Ghost Adventures: Methodology

 Zak Bagans, Nick Groff (seasons 1–10), Aaron Goodwin, Billy Tolley, and Jay Wasley investigate reportedly haunted locations, hoping to collect visual or auditory evidence of paranormal activity.
 Each episode begins with the crew touring the investigation site with its owners or caretakers.
 These introductions typically include Bagans's voice-overs of the site's history as well as interviews with people who claim to have witnessed paranormal phenomena there.
 On the basis of these interviews, the crew place X's with black or gray tape at the sites of some serious alleged paranormal activity.
 They later return to these spots in order to set up static night-vision cameras to try and film it happening.

-After completing the walk-through, they discuss their strategy, then are locked in the location overnight, which they believe will prevent "audio contamination" and extraneous shadows.
+After completing the walk-through they discuss their strategy, then are locked in the location overnight, which they believe will prevent "audio contamination" and extraneous shadows.
 They use a variety of equipment, including digital thermometers, electromagnetic field (EMF) meters, handheld digital video cameras, audio recorders, the Ovilus device, point of view cameras, and infrared night-vision cameras in an effort to capture evidence of ghosts.
-The members sometimes place what they call 'trigger' objects and shout verbal taunts they believe ghosts might move or respond to.
+The members sometimes place objects and shout verbal taunts they believe ghosts might move or respond to.

 The video and audio collected during each investigation is analyzed after the investigation, and the whole thing is cut down to fit one hour.
 The most prominent pieces of evidence found are then presented at the appropriate times they happened during the investigation and each one is explained.

 During the series, the crew claims to have captured and experienced various Fortean phenomena, which they say include simultaneous equipment malfunctions such as battery drain, voltage spikes, fluctuations in electromagnetic fields, sudden changes in temperature (such as cold spots), unexplained noises, electronic voice phenomena (EVP), and apparitions.

 The crew also claims to have recorded spirit possessions on video.
 Bagans believes that he was possessed at the Preston School of Industry and at Poveglia Island in Italy.
 Groff claims that he was overtaken by a "dark energy" at the Moon River Brewing Company.
 Goodwin claims he was "under the influence of a dark spirit" at Bobby Mackey's Music World and Winchester Mystery House.
 Goodwin is often left alone in the alleged "hotspots" during lockdowns to see how the spirits will react to Goodwin being alone.